-Attorney General Gurbir Grewal announced the launch of a Marijuana Decriminalization & Cannabis Legalization Resource Page.
-The webpage is intended to provide resources and information for police and prosecutors to help them navigate the new laws and policy.
-The Resource Page provides access to newly issued AG Directive 2021-1, governing the dismissals of certain pending marijuana charges, and access to interim guidance for law enforcement officers regarding marijuana decriminalization.
+Attorney General's office maintains the Marijuana Decriminalization & Cannabis Legalization Resource Page intended to provide resources and information for police and prosecutors navigating the laws and policy.
+The Resource Page provides access to AG Directive 2021-1, governing the dismissals of certain pending marijuana charges, and access to interim guidance for law enforcement officers regarding marijuana decriminalization.

 The Attorney General's office has also produced a downloadable Q&A page on Cannabis topics.

-While the League does not have a position on the topic of legalized recreational marijuana, we provide information as a tool for our members at a time when legalization is being considered by New Jersey’s citizens.
+While the League does not have a position on legalized recreational marijuana, we provide information for our members.
 The League’s Task Force has explored and researched the impacts of the legalization of adult recreational use on municipalities.

 In addition, NJLM formed a coalition with the New Jersey Urban Mayors Association and the New Jersey Conference of Mayors.
 While the coalition does not take a position on legalization, we are working together to ensure that municipal interests are protected.